-In a voluntary Guardianship, a person with legal responsibility for himself or another person nominates a Guardian over the person for whom he has responsibility.
-The Courts may or may not be involved in this process.
-If the Courts are not involved, the Guardianship is only valid for six months before it must be renewed.
-Where the Courts do get involved, Guardianship can continue until such time as it is no longer needed.
+- Voluntary Guardianship – In a Voluntary Guardianship, the person with legal responsibility for themselves or another person will nominate a Guardian over the person for whom they have responsibility.
+The court may or may not be involved in this process.
+When the courts are not involved, the Guardianship is typically only valid for six (6) months and must be renewed after that period.
+When the courts do get involved, the Guardianship can continue until such time as it is no longer needed.

-In an involuntary Guardianship, the prospective Guardian must request Guardianship over the prospective Ward/Protected Person from the Court.
-The prospective Guardian must prove to the Court that the Guardianship is necessary.
-In the case of an adult Guardianship, the prospective Guardian must prove that the prospective Ward is unable to care for him or herself.
-Such proof is usually is provided through a medical and/or psychiatric examination wherein the prospective Ward is deemed incompetent to continue self care.
-In the case of a Guardianship for a minor, the prospective Guardian must prove that the child’s current caretakers are incapable of caring for the Child.
-Such proof can come in the form of personal testimony, reports from Child Protective Services, Police Reports, Child Interviews, or Court-ordered reports.
+- Involuntary Guardianship – With an Involuntary Guardianship, the Prospective Guardian must request Guardianship over the prospective protected person from the court.
+The Prospective Guardian must prove to the court that the Guardianship is necessary.
+In an Adult Guardianship, the Prospective Guardian must prove that the prospective ward is not able to care for themselves.
+Proof is typically provided through a medical or psychiatric examination that determines the ward is incompetent to take care of themselves.
+In cases involving a minor child, the Prospective Guardian must typically prove that the child’s current caregivers are incapable of caring for the child.
+Proof can be in the form of reports from Child Protective Services, police reports, personal testimony, child interviews, or court-ordered reports.

 Our Guardianship attorneys are well-versed in these types of Guardianships as well as atypical Guardianship situations.
 Call our office to discuss your specific Guardianship needs.